aiden-richard/minecraft-server/README.md

 ## Forwarding Traffic

 ### Option One: Cloudflare Tunnels
 Cloudflare Tunnels allow you to securely route traffic from the internet to your local server without exposing your server’s public IP address.
 I use Cloudflare to manage my domain and have previously used tunnels as a super easy way to serve a self-hosted app on your domain.
-This method is very clean because the tunnel sits in another Docker container and just passes traffic to the main app container, all without revealing my home IP.
+This method is very clean because the tunnel sits inside of another Docker container and just passes traffic to the main app's container, all without revealing my home IP or forwarding any ports.

 **The problem: Minecraft uses raw TCP**